Surplus Store Memorial

 The Boeing Surplus Retail Store, Kent, WA

-Closed 21-Dec-07 due to (most likely) a really bad decision at the corporate level.
+Closed 21-Dec-07 due to a horribly short-sighted and selfish decision at the corporate level.

-This one feels nearly as bad as losing Mike Quinn's place.
-The only difference is that I was in line early enough to watch them take the building signs down (I wonder if they sold them off as well?)
+This one felt nearly as bad as losing Mike Quinn's place.
+The only difference is I was in line early enough to watch them take the building signs down (I wonder if they sold them off as well?)

-What can you say about a place that was an icon in the Pacific Northwest for 35 years?
-What can you say about a place that, despite the fact they didn't always have the best of deals on test gear or computers, had enough of them that it became near and dear for 14 years worth of shopping?
+What can you say about a place which was an icon in the Pacific Northwest for 35 years?
+What can you say about a place which, despite the fact they didn't always have the best deals on test gear or computers, had enough of them to provide 14 years worth of shopping?

 Boeing Surplus was, in part, a victim of changing times.
-The Boeing Company, as a whole, had slimmed down and outsourced so much that there was not a lot of true manufacturing left in the area.
-This meant that what was a great source of surplus has dried up quite a bit over the last decade or so.
+The Boeing Company, as a whole, had slimmed down, outsourced, and off-shored so much there was not a lot of true manufacturing left in the area.
+This meant what was a great source of surplus dried up quite a bit over the last decade or so.

 To some, this will not seem at all suspicious.
-To me, it looks too much like an executive polishing their resume before moving on to greener pastures, with the retail store being the sacrificial lamb, as it were.
+To me, it looks far too much like an executive polishing their resume before moving on to greener pastures, with the retail store being the sacrificial lamb.

 If you have one or more good surplus places in your area, treasure them!
 Never take them for granted!!
-It has become all too obvious to me that doing so can have nasty consequences.
+It has become all too clear doing so can have ... annoying... results.

 Wacky Willy's, Portland, OR